wilsonism/geo702/syllabus.md

 ## VII.
 Schedule

 *Subject to change.
-Page assignments will be confirmed a week prior to scheduled discussion.*
+Page assignments will be confirmed a week prior to the scheduled discussion.*

 | Week | Tuesday  |
 | :------- | :--------------:        |